The Boys of South Bay: Mac McClung

 MB: You grew up in a small town in Virginia (Gate City, VA – a population just under 2,000

--- and originally you started playing football.
+as of 2019) -- and originally you started playing football.
 Your mom signs you up for a

 basketball youth league around seventh grade.
 Was it at that moment you decided, “yeah,